SPINAL ARACHNOIDITIS & SSD BENEFITS

 You do not need to try to win SSD benefits by yourself.
 We can help file your SSD application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits on Social Security’s website, then you have 6 months to complete it.
 Try to finish it quickly.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.

 IS IT WORTH THE ATTORNEY FEE TO HIRE AN SSD LAWYER?

 It isn’t easy to get Social Security benefits and the application process can be frustrating for most people.
 But, having an attorney during the appeal process can make it easier.
-It is our belief that when you have a law firm with experience handling your Social Security case, the SSA makes sure that they follow their own procedures.
+When you have a law firm with experience handling your Social Security case, then the SSA follows their own procedures.

 Additionally, when you have an attorney with legal experience, they will have access to Social Security’s decisions throughout the process.
 They can also submit medical evidence that may be missing from your case.

-There is evidence that hiring an attorney with the proper experience raises your chances of winning your SSDI and SSI benefits by 30%.
+There is evidence that hiring an attorney with experience triples your chances of winning SSD benefits.
 It is also smart to hire an attorney to help you at your hearing.
 After all, you are the star witness at your hearing.
-If you hire an attorney with experience, then they can prepare you to testify at your hearing.
+If you hire an attorney with experience, then they can prepare you to testify.
 Learn how to prepare for your SSD hearing.

 HOW WILL YOU PAY THE ATTORNEY FEE?